Kathryn J. Abajian

 A native Californian, Kathryn grew up near Los Angeles and moved to the San Francisco Bay Area where she taught English for thirty years, first at the high school level, then finishing as a tenured professor of composition, literature and creative writing for Diablo Valley College.
 Throughout her career, she often served as a department chair and on curriculum committees and was honored by the San Ramon Valley Chamber of Commerce as the Educator of the Year.

 During this time Kathryn began research into the art and life of a Utah landscape painter, resulting in the publication of First Sight of the Desert: Discovering the Art of Ella Peacock in 2005.
 The book blends Peacock’s life story as an early feminist artist with a memoir of Kathryn’s life changes during a decade of research.

-For a flavor of Kathryn’s instruction, visit her former blog, ~the art in the heart.
+Kathryn now writes and teaches locally in her home on California’s Central Coast.
+For a flavor of her instruction, visit Kathryn’s former blog, ~the art in the heart.

 photo credit, Christine Mallet